PelleLille/hsl-docs/contexts.rst

 	   |           |                     <-- Post-delivery context
 	   \__________/ \______ done

-The `mailqueued` process implements the :doc:`Pre- <predelivery>` and :doc:`Post-delivery <postdelivery>` contexts.
+The `queued` process implements the :doc:`pre- <predelivery>` and :doc:`post-delivery <postdelivery>` contexts.
 These contexts operates on a message in queue.
 A message in queue is not directly bound to an inbound SMTP connection, hence its delivery is not done inline.

 .. toctree::